byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<oneiric\_>** it matters in the approach taken to counteract
 **\<hyc>** we don't care if it's ASICs or FPGAs, if it's not CPUs or GPUs it's a threat
 **\<gingeropolous>** ^, agreed, but ... it'd be nice to get specific
-**\<moneromooo>** Changing the algorithm to prevent a 51% makes sense to me.
+**\<byterubmooo>** Changing the algorithm to prevent a 51% makes sense to me.
 That is a definite, explicit improvement.
 **\<dEBRUYNE>** One more note I forgot to add, tevador recently changed some parameters for RandomX, which significantly improved verification time -> https://github.com/byterubpay/meta/issues/316#issuecomment-475651654
 **\<gingeropolous>** is this the 4 gb to 1 gb switch?
 **\<oneiric\_>** if it was fpga, reaction should be different than a big cpu farm swatiching over